-APC is the acronym for Article Processing Charge (sometimes also Article Publication Charge), i.e. the cost that a publisher will charge for an article to be edited and distributed freely (in Open Access).
+APC is the acronym for Article Processing Charges (sometimes also Article Publication Charges), i.e. the cost that a publisher will charge for an article to be edited and distributed freely (in Open Access).
 This applies to both fully Open Access, or hybrid journals.

 What does BPC mean ?

-BPC is the acronym for Book Processing Charge (sometimes also Book Publication Charge), i.e. the cost that a publisher will charge for a book to be edited and distributed freely (in Open Access).
-By analogy there are also BCPCs for Book Chapter Processing Charge.
+BPC is the acronym for Book Processing Charges (sometimes also Book Publication Charges), i.e. the cost that a publisher will charge for a book to be edited and distributed freely (in Open Access).
+By analogy there are also BCPCs for Book Chapter Processing Charges.